Gera1313/E-commerce/README.md

 # Object-Relational Mapping (ORM): E-Commerce Back End

-## The Task
+## My project

-The task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+I am to build the back end for an e-commerce site.
+Front end code was already provided to me.
+I will configure a working Express.js API to use Sequelize to interact with a MySQL database.

 ## User Story